 If your oven is self-cleaning, consult the owner’s manual for instructions on how to use this feature.
 The self-cleaning feature works by heating the interior of the oven to a temperature so hot that it incinerates the residue inside the oven.
-Normally, it is not a good idea to clean the interior of a self-cleaning oven with a spray cleaner; however, refer to your owner’s manual or contact the manufacturer of your oven for further information.
-To clean a non-self-cleaning oven, use one of the many oven cleaners that are available at grocery and hardware stores.
+Normally, it is not a good idea to clean the interior of a self-cleaning oven with a spray cleaner.
+If in doubt, refer to your owner’s manual or contact the manufacturer of your oven for further information.
+Non-self-cleaning ovens require a domestic oven cleaner, a great variety is available at supermarkets and hardware stores.

-- Clean the condenser coils – if they are dirty the fridge will have to work harder, shortening its life exectancy and increasing energy costs.
+- Clean the condenser coils – if they are dirty the fridge will have to work harder, shortening its life expectancy and increasing energy costs.

 - Clean the drip pan and drain hole – if they become clogged condensation can build up in the fridge.

-- Check the gasket seals around the doors – they keep the warm air out and the cool air in so its vital that they are sealing properly.
+- Check the gasket seals around the doors – they keep the warm air out and the cool air in so it’s vital that they seal properly.

-- Check the Fridge is level – if not, then the doors may not be closing properly.
+- Ensure the Fridge is level – if not, then the doors may not be closing properly.

 - Check the water filter – if you have an ice maker or water dispenser.

-- Defrost the freezer – if you dont have an automatic defroster, if the ice builds up to more than 1cm you should defrost the freezer, by turning off the freezer, removing all the contents, waiting some time for the ice to melt, knock off big sections of ice, wipe the inside of the freezer and the gaskets, then return the contents.
+- Defrost the freezer – if you don’t have an automatic defroster, if the ice builds up to more than 1cm you should defrost the freezer, by turning off the freezer, removing all the contents, waiting some time for the ice to melt, knocking off big sections of ice, wipe the inside of the freezer and the gaskets, then return the contents.

 - Minimize moisture by keeping food covered and containers shut.

 - Don’t use paper as a wrapper, instead use aluminium or plastic.